 Oatmeal and eggs make for a great breakfast!
-Healthy and nutritious, it's a meal that provides great energy in the morning and keeps you full until lunch time.
-Customize with add-ons like nut butters or fruit to make your perfect breakfast.
+It’s a meal that provides great energy in the morning and keeps you full until lunchtime.
+Customize with add-ons like nut butter or fruit to make your perfect breakfast.
+You can also try a matcha oatmeal latte, a mix between a latte and a bowl of oatmeal.

 How to Make Savory Miso Oatmeal